-The problem of influencing preference towards products on social networks has attracted considerable attention over the past couple of decades.
-Previous approaches have suffered two subtle yet significant drawbacks.
-The first is that they model consumer decision-making as best-response, deterministic maximization of some numerical utility.
+The problem of influencing preference toward products on social networks has attracted considerable attention over the past couple of decades.
+Previous approaches have suffered from two subtle yet significant drawbacks.
+The first is that they model consumer decision making as best-response, deterministic maximization of some numerical utility.
 The second is that their decomposition of utility does not include influence by marketers for the respective companies.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org